luizgabriel/Spatial.Engine/README.md

 ### Conan

-Cmake will automatically install the conan dependencies for you once you configured the profile correctly.
+Cmake will automatically install the conan dependencies for you (once you configured the profile correctly).
 This project requires Clang to be built.
 So you need to create a `clang` profile like this:

 ```
 [settings]